Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_4/README.md

 ## **Step 7: Generate HDL Wrapper, Constraints, Synthesis**

-In this section, an HDL wrapper will be generated for the IPI Block Design, constraints will then be added to the project and the design synthesized.
+In this section, an HDL wrapper will be generated for the IP integrator  Block Design, constraints will then be added to the project and the design synthesized.
 After it is synthesized, the Advanced IO Planner can be invoked to assign pins for the DDR-MC.